dcerge/-sdflc-react-router-pages/README.md

 ## src/layouts/layoutNotFound.js

-This is a layout used by the `PageNotFound` page component.
+This layout is used by the `PageNotFound` page component.
 You may want to ommit using page level layout components.

 ```js
 const LayoutNotFound = ({ children }) => {